FFmpeg/FFV1/ffv1.md

 [RFC Editor: Upon publication as an RFC, please replace "XXXX" with the number assigned to this document and remove this note.]

 Applications which use this media type:
 : Any application that requires the transport of lossless video can use this media type.
-Some examples are, but not limited to screen recording, scientific imaging, and digital video preservation.
+Some examples are, but not limited to, screen recording, scientific imaging, and digital video preservation.

 Fragment identifier considerations:
 : N/A.